 Associated with each layer is a

-LayerType is used by LuciadRIA to build up an efficient DOM representation, based on the logical ordering of
+LayerType to build up an efficient DOM representation, based on the logical ordering of

 Layer instances in the map and on the specific

 BASE: a base layer is always drawn behind all other data.
-This type is targeted at raster data such as aerial photography or pre-rendered cartographic imagery.
+This type targets raster data such as aerial photography or pre-rendered cartographic imagery.

-STATIC: a static layer indicates that the model data or the visualization properties are not expected to change frequently.
+STATIC: a static layer indicates that the model data or the visualization properties don’t change often.

-DYNAMIC: a dynamic layer indicates that the model data or visualization properties of the data may change frequently, such as moving flight paths, or frequently edited data.
+DYNAMIC: a dynamic layer indicates that the model data or visualization properties of the data may change often, such as moving flight paths, or frequently edited data.

-All layers have a number of common properties that affect the behavior of the layer and a number of events that can be used to implement application-specific functionality.
+All layers have common properties that affect the behavior of the layer and events that you can use to implement application-specific capabilities.

 For example, setting the

-visibility property of a layer determines whether the layer is displayed in the map or not.
+visibility property of a layer determines whether the map displays the layer or not.

 For the majority of these properties, the layer also fires events when the property value changes.

-visibilityChanged event will be triggered when the value of the
+visibilityChanged event is triggered when the value of the

 visibility property changes.